⭐⭐⭐⭐⭐

-What Is a Decorative Chip & Flake Floor Coating?
+Decorative Chip & Flake Floor Coatings: The Floor Most Customers Choose

-A decorative chip floor coating (also called a flake epoxy floor) is a multi-layer resinous floor coating system in which colored vinyl chips (or flakes) are broadcast over a wet epoxy or polyaspartic base coat, then locked in under a clear protective topcoat.
-The result is a durable, slip-resistant, terrazzo-like surface that hides dirt, scratches, and minor imperfections in the concrete underneath.
+Colored vinyl chips are broadcast over an epoxy or polyaspartic base coat, then sealed under a clear protective topcoat, for a durable, slip-resistant, terrazzo-like floor that hides dirt, scratches, and imperfections in the concrete beneath.

-- Hide dirt, debris, scuffs, and drips between cleanings
+- Hides the mess: disguises dirt, scuffs, and drips between cleanings

-- Include aluminum oxide additives for slip resistance
+- Safer footing: aluminum oxide additives for slip resistance

-- Are available in 19 unique color blends and four chip sizes
+- Your look: 19 color blends and three chip sizes

-- Resist hot tires, road salt, oil, gasoline, and household chemicals
+- Takes a beating: resists hot tires, road salt, oil, gas, and chemicals

-- Carry a full multi-year warranty with no pro-rating
+- Backed in writing: full multi-year warranty, no pro-rating

 To view projects that use the pictured blend, click on the chip blend's picture!